dizaraj/api-relay/README.md

 - `"sidePanel"`: This is the core permission that allows the extension to open its user interface in the browser's side panel.

-- `"activeTab"` & `"scripting"`: These permissions are used together to enable the side panel on the currently active tab.
+- `"activeTab"`: This is the permission to enable the side panel on the currently active tab.
 The extension does not read or alter the content of the web pages you visit.

-- `"storage"`: This permission is planned for future updates to save your request history, making it easier to re-run previous tests.
-Your data is stored locally and is never transmitted.

 ## ⭐ Enjoying the Extension?
 Leave a Review!
 If you find this tool helpful, please consider leaving a 5-star review on the Chrome Web Store!
 Your feedback helps the extension grow and motivates future development.